-Can Gov. Roy Cooper keep his campaign promises?
+Promise-tracker: Did Gov. Roy Cooper keep his second-term campaign pledges?

-As we did with his first term, and for former Gov. Pat McCrory before him, WRAL News is tracking Gov. Roy Cooper’s progress on campaign promises.
+As we did with his first term, and for former Gov. Pat McCrory before him, WRAL News has been tracking Gov. Roy Cooper’s progress on campaign promises throughout his eight years as the state’s top executive.

-Making good on these promises requires impact, not just effort, but our grades do allow for the political realities of divided government.
-Cooper is a Democrat, but for his entire time in office the North Carolina General Assembly has been controlled by Republicans, and that will continue to be the case for the 2023 and 2024 legislative sessions, his last in office.
+Making good on these promises required impact, not just effort.
+But our grades acknowledge the political realities of a divided government.
+Cooper is a Democrat, but for his entire time in office the North Carolina General Assembly has been controlled by Republicans.
+The two sides have worked together on some issues, such as economic development, but they’ve also been deeply at odds over many others.

 Grades are assigned by WRAL’s @NCCapitol team.
-As we have said before this is an honest but imperfect attempt to measure Cooper’s progress, not necessarily on what he ought to do, but on the bigger proposals he has promised to push.
+As we have said before this is an honest but imperfect attempt to measure Cooper’s progress, not necessarily on what he should’ve done, but on whether he’s delivered on what he told supporters he would, when they put him in office in 2016 and again in 2020.

 How it works